Mohamed8221/Seismic-ANN-Detection/README.md

 - **Seismic Data Repositories** for making seismic data accessible for research.
 ```

----

-### Notes for Your Use Case:
-- **Paths**: Make sure the paths to data files like `lunar_velocity_data.xlsx` and `mars_velocity_data.xlsx` are correctly set in the scripts.
-- **Customization**: Adjust the model architecture, workflows, or data loading logic depending on how your project evolves.

-This `README.md` provides comprehensive instructions for anyone looking to understand, set up, and run your seismic signal detection project.
+This `README.md` file includes the added resource for seismic noise tomography from the GitHub repository, along with the previous sections.
+It provides comprehensive documentation on how to set up, use, and troubleshoot the project.